aloccid-iata/one-record-demonstrator/README.md

 # ONE Record Demonstrator

-Welcome to the ONE Record Demonstrator, in this document you will find all the instructions to run a two NE:ONE server and how to setup pub/sub in ONE Record
+Welcome to the ONE Record Demonstrator, in this document you will find all the instructions to run a full ONE Record environment with two NE:ONE server and three ONExplorer interfaces.

 ## Prerequisites